-This evaluation should initially include a full review of the data to identify aberrations that meet the reportable range while blinded to the expected abnormality (as would fit the clinical workflow), followed by an unblinded comparison of the findings from the region(s) expected to be abnormal, as well as an evaluation of the rest of the genome analyzed by the platform.
+This evaluation should initially include a full review of the data to identify aberrations that meet the reportable range while blinded to the expected abnormality (as would fit the clinical workflow), followed by a comparison of the findings from the region(s) expected to be abnormal, as well as an evaluation of the rest of the genome analyzed by the platform.
 An evaluation of the regions expected to be normal is also important in assessing the probe behavior across the genome.
 The laboratory must document the concordance of the expected results and any unexpected findings.
-Evaluation should also include breakpoint evaluation with regard to gene content and genomic architecture.
-The laboratory should also recognize nonresponsive probes in a region expected to show loss or gain (this may be due to either poor performance probes or underlying genomic architecture).
-As this technology may detect true alterations not previously identified, any unexpected
+Sample assays for a specific diagnosis may be validated by comparison of results with those obtained by other methods, e.g., conventional cytogenetics, FISH, or another validated microarray assay.
+During the validation process, all genomic imbalances identified by standard method(s) should be detected by the microarray within the detection limits established by the laboratory for the diagnosis and/or sample type.
+Evaluation should also include breakpoint assessment with regard to gene content and genomic architecture.
+The laboratory should also recognize nonresponsive probes in a region expected to show loss or gain (this may be due to either poor performing probes or underlying genomic architecture).
+As this technology may detect true alterations not previously identified, any unexpected copynumber changes that fall within the laboratory-determined reportable range should be further investigated to determine whether the finding represents true biological variation.
+This may involve the use of an alternative technology, e.g., MLPA, gPCR, FISH, or a different microarray platform for correlation of the unexpected finding.
+As both expected and unexpected findings are evaluated, careful selection of the 30 samples is important and the ability to evaluate unexpected findings should be considered.

-CNVs that fall within your laboratory-determined reportable range should be further investigated to determine whether the finding represents true biological variation.
-This may involve the use of an alternative technology or microarray platform for correlation of the unexpected finding.
-As both expected and unexpected findings are evaluated, careful selection of the 30 samples is important and the ability to evaluate unexpected findings in the 30 samples should be considered.
+Sensitivity and specificity are determined by the number of true positive, true negative, false positive, and false negative results in a validation data set that meet reporting criteria.

-Sensitivity and specificity are determined by the number of true-positive, true-negative, false-positive, and false-negative results in a validation data set that meet reporting criteria.
 However, for a whole-genome assay, all true positives and true negatives are not known.
-Therefore, specificity and sensitivity for genome-wide array platforms cannot be calculated as traditionally defined.
+Therefore, sensitivity and specificity for genome-wide array tests cannot be calculated as traditionally defined.

 Sensitivity is evaluated by comparison of expected versus observed abnormalities, and this is then extrapolated to the rest of the genome.
 Rather than a traditional calculation of specificity, an evaluation of the positive predictive value of the assay is desirable.
-Determination of the positive predictive value will involve the identification of copy number calls that fall within the laboratory's determined reportable range and a determination of the proportion of those calls that are true.
+Determination of the positive predictive value will involve the identification of copy-number calls that fall within the laboratory's determined reportable range and a determination of the proportion of those calls that are true.
 To improve the specificity of the platform, if certain probes are recognized to repeatedly act as false positives, these probes should be removed from future analyses.
-The identification of falsepositive probes may be due to technical or biological variables considering that not all regions of the genome are amenable to accurate locus-specific evaluation of copy number with this technology.
-If probe content is masked by the laboratory, these changes should be documented.
+The identification of false positive probes may be due to technical or biological variables considering that not all regions of the genome are amenable to accurate locus-specific evaluation of copy-number with this technology.
+If probe content is masked by the laboratory. these changes should be documented.
 If the changes are sufficient to alter the performance of the platform, an evaluation of the validation data with the altered probe content is required.